idamore043/panther_poker/README.md

 ## Description
 A Texas Hold'em simulation in Python, utilizing Q-Learning with Deep Q-Network (DQN) models to make optimal decisions.
 The simulation uses neural network-based decision-making for playing poker, utilizing Keras for the implementation of the models.
 The simulation supports basic poker gameplay, including betting, checking, and folding as directed by player input.
-It places a particular emphasis on the mechanics of betting and card management.
 The game is initialized with two players: Player 1 is controlled by user input via terminal, while Player 2 is managed by the AI.
 It is configured as a "five-ten" game, meaning the small blind is set at 5 chips and the big blind, contributed by the AI, is 10 chips.

 ## Prerequisites
 To run this project, you will need the following: